kadirahq/flow-router/README.md

 FlowRouter.setParams({id: "the-id-3"});
 ~~~

 Now you can hit the back button of your browser two times.
-This is normal behaviour since users may click back button and expect to see the previous state of the app.
+This is normal behaviour since users may click the back button and expect to see the previous state of the app.

 But sometimes, this is not something you want.
 You don't need to pollute the browser history.
-Then, you can use following syntax.
+Then, you can use the following syntax.

 ~~~js
 FlowRouter.withReplaceState(function() {